Mugabe's son pleads guilty to pointing a gun in South Africa - MyJoyOnline

 Bellarmine Mugabe entered guilty pleas to the two charges after he was arrested in February following the shooting of a 23-year-old man at his home in Johannesburg.

-The 28-year-old has been held in custody alongside co-accused Tobias Matonhodz and appeared at the court in Alexandra on Friday.
+The 28-year-old has been held in custody alongside co-accused Tobias Matonhodze and appeared at Alexandra Magistrates' Court on Friday.

 Lawyers for the men told the court they were prepared to return to their native Zimbabwe at their own expense if they did not receive a custodial sentence.